 CBD Oil with Frankincense and Turmeric to Reduce Inflammation

 Rather than turn to a cocktail of prescription medications, Otis decided to try CBD oil to help Inigo’s alopecia.
 Within a matter of weeks, he saw improvement.
 Now at 10-years old, Inigo is able to enjoy relaxing on the porch with his coat intact.
-Full spectrum hemp CBD oil has numerous benefits for pets, but one of the biggest benefits is that it reduces inflammation and the essential fatty acids found in hemp seed oil promotes healthy skin and coat.
+Full spectrum hemp CBD oil has numerous benefits for pets, but one of the biggest benefits is that it reduces inflammation.
+In addition, the essential fatty acids found in hemp seed oil promote healthy skin and coats.
 We recommend using EASE: CBD Oil for Dogs or EASE: CBD Oil for Cats, specially formulated with our Full Spectrum Hemp Extract as well as turmeric and frankincense.
-Turmeric and frankincense both have incredible anti-inflammatory properties and have been proven to help with allergies and boosting the immune system.
+Turmeric and frankincense both have incredible anti-inflammatory properties and have been proven to help with allergies and the immune system.